McTano/toyblocks/README.md

 # toyblocks
-fun way to artistically compress an image. powered by Rust!
+fun way to artistically pixelate an image. powered by Rust!

 inspired by [this programming assignment from CPSC 221](https://www.students.cs.ubc.ca/~cs-221/2019W1/mps/p3/) at UBC, but shares no code.